 Yes, you do, if they are otherwise eligible to receive a contribution.
 A SEP cannot have a last-day-of-the-year employment requirement.
 If the employee is otherwise eligible, they must share in any SEP contribution.
 This includes eligible employees who died during the year as well.

-Yes, you must contribute for each employee eligible to participate in your SEP, even if they are over age 70 ½.
-The employee is subject to required minimum distributions, however.
+Yes, you must contribute for each employee eligible to participate in your SEP, even if they are over age 70½.
+However, the employee is subject to required minimum distributions.

 The most you can deduct on your business’s tax return for contributions to your employees’ SEP IRAs is the lesser of your contributions or 25% of each eligible employee's compensation.